a-n-t-h-o-n-y/TermOx/docs/manual/layouts.md

 ## Layout Modifiers

-CPPurses provides a few 'Layout Modifiers' that build on top of the above Layout types to provide a specific behavior.
+TermOx provides a few 'Layout Modifiers' that build on top of the above Layout types to provide a specific behavior.

 ### Array